whitelunarium/pages_fork/hacks/digital famine/ai/submodule_2.md

 submodule: 2
 categories: [CSP, Submodule, AIUsage]
 tags: [ai, prompts, debuggers]
-author: "Debuggers Team - Ruchika Kench"
+author: "Debuggers Team - Ruchika Kench, Anishka Sanghvi"
 date: 2025-10-21
 ---

 # Prompt Engineering

-## ⁉️ Why is prompt engineering important?
+## Why is prompt engineering important?
 Prompt engineering is both an art and a science.
 It empowers users to unlock the full potential of AI systems by communicating with them effectively and generate the output they want.
 No matter your purpose of using AI, mastering prompt engineering can really enhance your productivity and lead to more accurate responses by AI to your commands.

-## 🧠 How does AI respond to user prompts?
+## How does AI respond to user prompts?
 Generative AI, like ChatGPT and Claude use natural language processing and machine learning to respond to the prompts we give.
 This combination helps AI respond to users like it is talking to another human (natural language processing) and can learn from your input (machine learning).

-## 🖥️ Types of different prompts:
+## Types of different prompts:
  - Text Prompts
     - Example: Typing a command to AI to describe the difference between climate change and global warming.